The Ultimate Gardening Gift Guide (for any budget)

 Gardening Gift #5: Pressure Cooker

-Want to safely can anything from meat to veggies to fruit without the risk of getting botulism?
+Want to safely can/preserve anything from meat to veggies to fruit without the risk of getting botulism?
 Get a good pressure cooker like the All American.
-You can safely make tons of delicious canned produce to enjoy throughout the year.
+You can safely make tons of delicious canned goods to enjoy throughout the year.

 +Weck Jars – These are the style of reusable canning jars we use that are also popular in Europe.
-No BPA coated lids and super easy to use and reuse without having to replace the lids on a regular basis.
+They don’t have BPA coated lids (like with standard canning jars) and they’re super easy to use and reuse without having to replace the lids on a regular basis.
 They make a nice stand-alone present or add-on present with a pressure cooker.

 Gardening Gift #4: Quality Garden Tools

-Tip: if you buy something cheap to save money and then you have to replace it, you haven’t actually saved money (and you’ve wasted time).
+Tip: if you buy something cheap to save money and then you have to replace it multiple times over, you haven’t actually saved money (and you’ve wasted time).
 That’s why we LOVE Corona tools and Fiskars tools.
 They’re well-made, they work great, and they last a long time.
 (We have yet to have to replace any of our Corona or Fiskars tools.)

 - bypass pruners